 Case Studies: Other Sports’ Journey to the Olympics

 Examining the journeys of other sports to the Olympics provides valuable insights for ballet.
-Breaking and the established presence of rhythmic gymnastics highlight the challenges and successes faced by sports seeking Olympic recognition.
+The emergence of rhythmic gymnastics, along with its established presence, highlights the challenges and successes faced by sports seeking Olympic recognition.

 Breaking Competition